Wrestling Hillary Clinton: Part II

 In Blood Feud, named for the years of intense public battles between Hoffa and Bobby, Robert Blake won an academy award for channeling Hoffa’s rage, Ernest Borgnine portrayed J. Edgar Hoover, and some daytime soap-opera heartthrob whose name I can’t recall portrayed Bobby.
 Big Daddy was our home-town hero and everyone talked about him more than anyone else in the film, and every time Brian Dennehy was in a new film Baton Rouge people were reminded of his role as Ed Partin.

-The Partins were a Louisiana legacy, and half of Baton Rouge had worked for Big Daddy at some point, driving trucks to ship Louisiana’s agriculture products across the country to ships in the ports of Baton Rouge and New Orleans to be sent up the Mississippi river or out the Gulf of Mexico and across the globe.
+The Partins were a Louisiana legacy.
+Half of Baton Rouge had worked for Big Daddy at some point, driving trucks to ship Louisiana’s agriculture products across the country to ships in the ports of Baton Rouge and New Orleans to be sent up the Mississippi river or out the Gulf of Mexico and across the globe.
 The burgeoning petrochemical industry along Chemical Alley upriver of the capital building depended on Teamsters to ship gas and plastic pellets along the purpose-built I-110 that connected the chemical plants and Baton Rouge airport to the cross-country I-10 that spans from Florida to the Santa Monica pier, passing the port of New Orleans so Teamsters can drop off or load up oproducts that are on every shelf in every town and keep America’s economy afloat.
-And, like Hoffa funded Hollywood films, Big Daddy brought the movie industry to Louisiana, using Teamster trucks to haul equipment and Teamster trailers to house actors and workers, and to employ local people and get them to star in Hollywood films.
+The threat to America’s economy by one man, and his untraceable $1.1 Billion dollar pension fund that was lent to mafia bosses around the country is what had led the Kennedys to starting the Blood Feud.

 The 1988 film “Everybody’s All American,” an epic football tale spanning 25 years of a celebgrated football player’s life, staring Dennis Quaid, Jessica Lange, Timothy Hutton, and John Goodman, was filmed in Baton Rouge the winter two years before it was released, and in it you can see a handful of my classmates and some of my teachers as uncredited extras in a stadium of 10,000 Baton Rouge people dressed up in 1950’s garb; ironically, I was not in the film, because I was with my dad in Arkansas over Christmas, but if you squint at the screen, you can see Lea and a couple of wrestlers cheering in the stands when Dennis Quaid runs for a touchdown.

 In one scene, a crowd gathered around the state capital was reshot because of a snowfall so rare in our warm southern city that, though surreal and magical, would have been too fantasatstic for a serious film set in the warm south, where people wore short sleeve football jerseys and rode around in convertibles even in autumn.
 But it was because of the rare snowfall that everyone in town talked about the first shooting and their small part in it, and Everybody’s All American was still daily chatter by the time I wrestled Hillary Clinton.
 The film’s name was an obvious shout-out to Big Daddy, who, because of Bobby and Look! and Life, many people mistakenly thought was an all-American hero.
+No one cared about details like whether or not Big Daddy was trustworthy.

 I never talked about my Partin family.
 I was one of the few people who knew that Big Daddy was a rapist, murderer, thief, adulterer, lier, bearer of false witness, racketeer (I wasn’t sure what that meant, but I knew it could send you to prison), embezzler, drug addict, betrayer of teammates, collaborator with Fidel Castro, and a man who, according to Mamma Jean, alerted her to his lifestyle when he stopped going to church on Sundays.
 She was a woman who could quote the bible and the U.S. Constitution, especially the 5th Amendment and Warren’s Miranda Rights that remind us we have the right to remain silent, a right few people practice with her diligence.

 It was because of Big Daddy that I asked to be assigned to the 82nd Airborne, my ultimate test of nature versus nurture.
-The 82nd sported an patch on their left shoulder with two A’s under an Airborne tab that stand for the All Americans, a name given to them when they were created as the 82nd Infantry to fight what was called The Great War before we began calling it World War I. The Great War began only a generation after the civil war, where brother fought brother, and someone noticed that the 82nd was the first time in American history that a military unit had soldiers from every one of the United States, and the army assigned the moniker All Americans to the 82nd in an effort to inspire unity among former enemies.
-When Hitler began using paratroopers in WWII, the 82nd became America’s first paratroop’ unit, the forefathers of our special forces, and the Airborne tab was added above the AA on our shoulders.
+The 82nd sported an patch on their left shoulder with two A’s under an Airborne tab that stand for the All Americans, a name given to them when they were created as the 82nd Infantry to fight what was called The Great War before we began calling it World War I.

-The All Americans were as famous as Big Daddy was when I was a kid.
-The Christmas and New Year of 1989-1999, when I was already signed up for them and training to wrestle Hillary Clinton, they were on the news every day after President Bush Senior sent them to Panama as a continuation of Reagan’s war on drugs.
-They flew there overnight in a fleet of C-130’s, nicknamed the Hercules, and C-141 Starlifters skimmed over the jungle trees at 4am, then piled out of the side doors and filed the air with parachutes, machine guns, and testosterone.
-They overtook Panama within a few hours, and surrounded President Noriega’s compound until other American forces joined.
+The Christmas and New Year of 1989-1999, when I was already signed up for them and training to wrestle Hillary Clinton, the 82nd was on television and newspaper news every day, because President Bush Senior had sent them to Panama as a continuation of President Reagan’s war on drugs that dominated news in the 80’s.
+The 82nd flew to Panama overnight in a fleet of C-130’s (nicknamed the Hercules) and C-141 Starlifters skimmed over the jungle trees at 4am, then piled out of the side doors and filed the air with parachutes, machine guns, and testosterone.
+They overtook Panama within a few hours and surrounded President Noriega’s compound until other American forces joined, landing in the airport the 82nd had captured.

 On 16 March 1990, two weeks after Hillary Clinton broke my finger, I rode a Honda Ascot 500cc shaft-drive motorcycle to my grandfather’s funeral, a small and low-maintenance machine that a teammate lent me and that got around 55 miles per gallon and let me take trips to New Orleans, where I performed card tricks near Jackson Square for tips, modifying my methods to accommodate my broken left finger.
-My two left middle fingers were buddy-taped; for the funeral, I applied two fresh strips of bright white cloth tape, not because the fingers still needed it, but because I liked the way it looked and how it made me feel, and I hoped someone would ask about it so I could tell them about wrestling and what I was doing after I graduated high school.

 I was wearing a white helmet airbrushed with blue letters that said “c/o 1990?,” a jab at overzealous seniors who wore shirts that said, “Class of 1990!” and a form of psuedo-apathy about my abysmal grades from 9th and 10th grade that made my graduation uncertain; had it not been for Coach asking me to try my best in academics, I probably would have had to attend summer school and forfeit my army contract, but I would graduate with a 1.87/4.00 GPA and make the requirement by 0.37 points; my senior GPA was a respectable 3.20/4.00, and I was proud of that.
+I knew that I had failed out of ninth grade, but given that everyone in my family was in prison I thought I was a decent kid doing the best I could; my senior year added conviction that I could do anything I began in earnest.
+I learned to ignore teachers who had advice to offer; they were, to me, just like all other adults ignorant of what happens behind closed doors.

 I sported my cherished but gaudy fuzzy orange letterman jacket with blue sleeves a big blue letter B on the left chest, and I had meticulously adorned the orange fluff over my heart with 36 small gold safety pins, grouped in clusters of five for easy counting.
 The letter B had an admittedly awkward looking wrestling letterman pin, the one modeled after an old Greco Roman statue with one man down and the other grasping him from behind.
 For cross-country track, I had Mercury’s winged feet; for chess, a rook; and for theater, the comedy and tragedy faces of theater.
 Though I swam for practice, catching a ride to Catholic High’s pool, I was an abysmal swimmer who sank like a rock and didn’t letter.

 Across the back of my jacket was a sprawling black-colored “Magik” that I had splurged on and had embroidered at a t-shirt and nick-knack shop on Florida Boulevard in a run down strip mall walking distance from Belaire, nicknamed Little Saignon because of the flood of Vietnamese who moved there after Saigon fell in 1975; like southern Louisiana, southern Vietnam was a humid, muggy agricultural and seafood region that the French had colonized and spread foods like French baguettes and pate, so the muggy port town of Baton Rouge – Red Stick in French – was a logical move for thousands of Vietnamese who had supported America and had to flee the communist takeover.
-They advertised their bon-migh sandwhiches as “Vietnamese Po’Boys.”
+To blend in, and after a few of their kids dressed as GI Joe for Halloween trick-or-treating were shot by Vietnam veterans living in Belaire’s cheap apartments, the Vietnamese-owned businesses in strip malls along Florida Boulevard began selling shirts with Airborne wings and berets that said things like “Death from Above” and “Kill ’em all, let God sort ’em out,” and not checking ID’s when selling cigarettes and cheep beer; in the ninth grade and tenth grade, I, like most of my buddies back then, spent a lot of time there.

-To blend in, and after a few of their kids dressed as GI Joe for Halloween trick-or-treating were shot by Vietnam veterans living in Belaire’s cheap apartments, the Vietnamese-owned businesses in strip malls along Florida Boulevard began selling heavy metal patches and veteran shirts with Airborne wings and berets that said things like “Death from Above” and “Kill ’em all, let God sort ’em out,” and not checking ID’s when selling cigarettes and cheep beer.
-I never drank alcohol, a trait I picked up from Big Daddy, who said it loosened lips.
-But Lea and I often hung out at the heavy metal t-shirt shop that also sold glass tobacco pipes and ornate desk lamps that most kids knew were bongs, and I dropped quarters into a few stand-up video games they kept near the cigarette machine.
-Below my black embroidered nickname was a hand-sized black and white skull wearing what looked like a magicians hat, but was actually a character of Slash, the guitarist for a new band called Guns and Roses, who wore a top hat he stole from a Los Angeles thrift store wherever he went and that became his signature look on M-TV.
+I stopped drinking alcohol beginning in 1986, when Big Daddy was released from prison and began spending more time with me at Grandma Fosters; he never drank because, he said, it loosened lips and made people say things they wouldn’t want anyone to know.
+But Lea and I often hung out at the heavy metal t-shirt shop that also sold glass tobacco pipes and ornate desk lamps that most kids knew were bongs, and I dropped quarters into a few stand-up video games they kept near the cigarette machine and listened to whatever music they played, which is how I first heard Van Halen’s 1984 album aptly called “1984” and Guns-N-Roses 1988 album called “Appetite for Destruction.”
+They advertised their bon-migh sandwhiches as “Vietnamese Po’Boys,” and catered to kids from Belaire High School with the latest heavy metal and hip hop bling.
+Below my black embroidered nickname was a hand-sized black and white skull wearing what looked like a magicians hat, but was actually a character of Slash, the guitarist for a new band called Guns and Roses, who wore a top hat he stole from a Los Angeles thrift store wherever he went and that became his signature look on MTV.
+I was the first kid in school who knew trivia about Guns-N-Roses, and the patch made me stand out among the stereotypical jocks who also wore letterman jackets.

-I slowed the motorcycle down and rode along the shoulder of Airline Highway, the small engine barely audible over the traffic jam of cars and idling 18 wheel trucks headed towards Greenwood Funeral Home.
-I slowly braked onto the grass beside a paved parking spot and as close as police would allow, turned off the bike, and draped my helmet on the handlebars and my jacket on the seat.
-There was a slight rumble from idling 18 wheelers on Airline, and a breeze that smelled of springtime azaleas made the pins on my jacket tinkle like tiny wind chimes.
 My face shone from lingering pride at media coverage and a small award from Coach and the team that they presented in front of all 383 Belaire seniors.
 Most athletic.
 Coach’s award.
 A few others.
 We had just lost three of our elected senior representatives to a drunk driving accident when they were thrown from the back of an open pickup truck and split their heads open on Florida Boulevard, so everyone was emotional and teachers wanted to focus on something positive; my using a helmet despite Louisiana’s lax laws was mentioned.
+When Coach stood beside me in front of everyone and looked up into my eyes and said, “We love you, Magik,” I hugged him and rested my head atop his thin grey hair and sobbed.
 So many kids applauded my brief moment on stage that I was still riding the high, and after all of that attention I was unimpressed by the crowds of people and reporters clustered outside of the funeral home.

 Billy Cannon, a veteran of the 1954 team and LSU’s first Heismann Trophy winner, was there.
 He was a two time All American, former pro for the Houston Oilers, and the biggest celebrity on the biggest float in the Spanish Town Mardi Gras parade.
 Growing up, I saw Billy’s handsome smiling face was on billboards all along I-110, between downtown and his home in Saint Francisville, his bright white smile advertising his dental business on their way to and from work in the chemical plants north of downtown.
 When Hollywood filmed Everybody’s All American, people in Baton Rouge felt it was a movie about Billy; the fictitious film was based on a Sports Illustrated writer’s book of the same name who would have remembered Billy, so there’s probably some truth to that, and part of the reason they set the film in Baton Rouge.
-Of course Billy would be Big Daddy’s pallbearer; it made Big Daddy seem bigger than life, even after death.
+Of course Billy would be Big Daddy’s pallbearer; it made Big Daddy seem larger than life, even after death.

 The mayor and the football players said a lot of words, and so did a few of my younger cousins.
 Tiffany, Janice’s daughter and the only cousin older than I was, spoke.
 She was 18, almost six feet tall, and, like my dad, Janice, and me, had Mamma Jean’s dark brown eyes instead of Big Daddy and Grandma Foster’s sky blue eyes.
 Tiffany was gorgeous, like Mamma Jean and Janice, and had been homecoming queen in a Houston high school.
 She and all of my aunts and most of my cousins lived near the house Bobby bought for Mamma Jean in exchange for her silence.
 Tiffany was a remarkable public speaker, and she held the hundred or so people listening captive.
 She told stories about Big Daddy’s sweet smile and dotting affection for his family, and everyone was already in tears when Jennifer took her turn.